Adamant-im/AIPs/AIPS/aip-16.md

 Object's fields as described:

-- `replyto_id` — ADM transaction ID of a message which a user replies to.
+- `replyto_id` — ADM transaction ID of a message to which a user replies.
 Mandatory.
 - `reply_message` — Text of a reply.
 It may include nested JSON (i. e.
 Crypto transfer).
 Mandatory.

 Reply transaction is always a message, type `8`.
 See [AIP-10](https://aips.adamant.im/AIPS/aip-10#transaction-types).
-In case of `amount` > `0`, reply is in-chat ADM transfer with comment.
+In case of `amount` > `0`, a reply is in-chat ADM transfer with comment.

 ### Examples